-She works across a variety of disciplines, including creative direction, graphic design and illustration and loves to work for brands who dare to take a different direction.
+Joan An Beaudoin is a Dutch-American Creative Director and Graphic Designer and works across a variety of disciplines, including graphic design, interior design and illustration.
+She loves to work for brands who dare to take a different direction.

 Born in Zürich, Switzerland and raised in The Netherlands, she studied Graphic Design and Fashion and Textile Design at the Royal Academy of Art — Koninklijke Academie van Beeldende Kunsten / KABK — in The Hague, graduating in 2010.